Batman and Robin (comic book): "Batman and Robin Must Die!" (issues #13-15)

 The next story arc, "Batman and Robin Must Die!" begins with Simon Hurt holding Batman and Robin hostage.
-As Dick Grayson is beaten down and unmasked by Hurt's men, Dr. Hurt taunts him, asking whether Batman believes that a Grayson is superior to a Wayne.
+As Dick Grayson is beaten down and unmasked by Hurt's men, Hurt taunts him, asking whether Batman believes that a Grayson is superior to a Wayne.
 As Dick claims that Hurt has already been beaten, Hurt then shoots Dick in the back of the head while Robin watches.

 A flashback of the events leading to this begins when Robin arrives at Oberon's apartment, where Dick has apprehended the Joker.
 As they begin questioning him, the Joker reveals that, since the death of "his Batman", he is no longer the "clown prince" that he once was and took on the identity of Oberon to gain the new Batman's trust.
 The Joker warns Batman that everyone will die unless Dick Grayson's Batman is as good as the last one.

 Batman brings Gordon to the Batcave, where Batman theorizes that Pyg's virus might have been carried throughout a common cold as a Trojan virus.
 As Gordon shows signs of being infected, they receive an alert that the Joker has asked to see Robin alone.
 Batman and Gordon then rush to return to GCPD headquarters.
 Meanwhile, Robin (using a crowbar) is attempting to torture information out of the Joker.
 As Dick and Gordon race to stop Damian from killing the Joker, they are shot down mid-air by the Black Glove and Dick is knocked unconscious, leaving Gordon surrounded by an army of Dollotrons.
 At the same time, Professor Pyg is freed from Arkham by El Penitente's men.

 The Joker then manages to escape GCPD headquarters by scratching Damian with Joker venom.
 Meanwhile, Batman and Commissioner Gordon are separated by the swarm of Dollotrons, who deliver Gordon to Professor Pyg and Doctor Hurt.
 Dick barely escapes when the new Batmobile self-destructs and wakes up in the Bat-Bunker.
 Dick attempts to contact Damian, but his com-link is answered by the Joker, who reveals his endgame: Batman and Robin, working for the Joker.
 Throughout the city, Pyg's infection has turned Gotham into a city of drug addicts, who are shown throwing the city into chaos.